History of Point Fortin

 These three estates provided employment for a limited number of persons; all of who dwelt in plantation style barracks rooms, provided by the estates.
 As there was no shop, and no village near enough for them to go to buy their foodstuff, the labourers depended upon the estates for supplies of groceries, and other supplies of groceries, and other items, as a charge against their wages.

 It was early in the twentieth century, in 1907, that the Trinidad Oilfields Limited moved to Point Fortin in its quest for oil, and spudded its first well on the La Fortunee Estate on 1st May 1907.
 This Company purchased the Clifton Hill Estates and at the same time, it acquired a mining lease from the Crown in respect of the adjacent lands to the east.
 This Company also leased the mineral rights in the two neighbouring estates, La Fortunee and Adventure, west of their Clifton Hill holdings.

 Nothing is known of the origin of the name of Point Fortin, except that it was French, spelt POINTE FORTIN, and pronounced locally FORTAY.
 However it is believed that it was first used on Maps of Trinidad to indicate geographically the north west point of La Fortunee Estate.
 As the sea was the only means of transport in the early days, the name Pointe Fortin became better known than that of any single estate in the area.
 The Oil Company started its activities on this point; therefore, it was no surprise that Pointe Fortin was generally accepted as the place of Company’s operations.

-As can be expected, the local people who were accustomed to use the French name, continued to do so during the early stages of Company’s operations; but Company’s staff, being predominately British, dropped the ‘e’ from the word Pointe in the official and private correspondence, and in conversation pronounced “tin” in Fortin like the word tin, the metal.
+As can be expected, the local people who were accustomed to using the French name, continued to do so during the early stages of the Company’s operations; but the Company’s staff, being predominately British, dropped the ‘e’ from the word Pointe in the official and private correspondence, and in conversation pronounced “tin” in Fortin like the word tin, the metal.